 Good motor skills and effective movement in the early years of development are critical to an active lifestyle later.
 Kids who learn to walk, run, catch, throw, and balance when they are young, will have fun participating in sports, dance, or other movement activity later at school.
 Kids who don’t learn to use their body, don’t participate, have less fun, and become less confident.

 Experts from the World Health Organization (WHO) recommend breastfeeding as the sole source of nutrition for your baby for about 6 months.
 After 6 months, you can begin supplementing with some solid foods, such as banana, carrot, apple, or avocado.
 Continue breastfeeding until at least 12 months or longer.
 Some moms supplement their kids’ diet with their own milk until the milk teeth fall off (hence the name).
 Sugar, salt, and seasoning need to be avoided.

 As your child relies more and more on solid food, you can follow the same principles of good nutrition used by adults: lots of green leaves, vegetables, fresh fruits, seeds, nuts, beans, fish, and poultry.
 In addition, you should use no red meat, less salt and no sugar.
 Also strictly avoid processed food, potato chips, soft drinks, and fruit juices, which often contain a lot of bad salt and harmful sugar.

 Why this matters

-In about 30 to 40 years time, #baby will understand that his taste was created in the first years of life.
-Then, #baby will be thankful and appreciate your gift of good taste and a healthy diet.
+In about 30 to 40 years time, Your Baby will understand that his taste was created in the first years of life.
+Then, Your Baby will be thankful and appreciate your gift of good taste and a healthy diet.